Director, Health Protection

 In addition, Jim serves as the Emergency Coordinating Officer for the Mississippi State Department of Health assigned to the Mississippi Emergency Management Agency to coordinate the ESF-8 (Emergency Support Function 8 – Health and Medical) response under the Comprehensive Emergency Management Plan of Mississippi.
 Jim also serves as the Chairman of the Local Governments Rural Water Systems Improvement Board which provides low interest and emergency loans to support safe drinking water in Mississippi.

 Prior to his position as Director of Health Protection, Jim was the former and first director of the Office of Emergency Planning and Response and also the former State Emergency Medical Services Director.

 Jim has been in emergency response and working natural and man-made disasters for over 35 years in Louisiana and Mississippi.
-Jim has led the state public health response to 59 activations of the State Emergency Operations Center including Hurricane Katrina, the worst natural disaster ever recorded in Mississippi, the New Horizon Oil Spill, the 2011 historic river flooding, and Hurricane Isaac on the seventh anniversary of Hurricane Katrina.
+Jim has led the state public health response to over 60 activations of the State Emergency Operations Center including Hurricane Katrina, the worst natural disaster ever recorded in Mississippi, the New Horizon Oil Spill, the 2011 historic river flooding, and Hurricane Isaac on the seventh anniversary of Hurricane Katrina.

 Jim has an associate's degree in forensic science from Louisiana State University and a bachelor's degree in Industrial Technology/Occupational Safety from the University of Southwestern Louisiana.
 He is also a Mississippi Certified Public Manager and Certified Healthcare Emergency Professional.